-A distinct characteristic of his longer narratives is a powerful doxology which he uses to pray and introduce the his 'band members' as well as give a resume of the narrative to follow.
-I will briefly summarize the first three narratives because they are longer, more focused and structured in order to show how comedy is used by the group to communicate a vital moral message.
-The poems I will be analyzing are 'Idi Wanzami', 'Direba Makaho' and 'Bayanin Willi'.
+A distinct characteristic of his longer narratives is a powerful doxology, which he uses to pray and introduce his "band members" as well as give a resume of the narrative to follow.
+I will briefly summarize the first three narratives because they are longer, more focused and structured in order to

-Idi Wanzami [Enoch the Barber/Enoch the Superstitious]
+Idi Wanzami (Enoch the Barber/Enoch the Superstitious)

-Dahiru Daura's 'bakandamiya' [masterpiece] was the performance of Idi Wanzami [Enoch the Barber].
-It was initially composed by another blind minstrel, Hamza Makaho [Hamza, the blind] from Damagaram, Niger Republic, who actually created the genre.
-The song was based on a real barber who lived in Gazawa [probably mispronounced Gagawa in the song], Damagaram.
-He was apparently a superstitious person - with one of his superstitions being his refusal to cut the hair of a blind person because of his belief that doing such will bring bad luck to his business.
-All entreaties to make him cut the hair of Hamza Makaho failed on deaf ears, as he flatly refused to cut the blind minstrel's hair.
-This angered the latter who then composed a 'zambo' [invective] song which he called 'Idi Wanzami' in which he lampooned the barber.
-Hamza Makaho went further, and recorded the song for broadcast at Radio Damagaram, and this became a massive hit throughout Niger republic and neighboring Nigeria.
-The barber's children apparently tried to get the Radio Station to delete the song, which the station refused to do since the song was already recorded on tapes by listeners.
-Thus Idi Wanzami was based on an already existing song by an earlier minstrel; however Dahiru Daura lengthened it considerably and introduced a series of comedy skits that accompanied the main performance, which became central motifs in all their performances.
-The choir refrain for this narration is 'baya batun imani' [he has no conception compassion].
+Dahiru Daura's bakandamiya (masterpiece) was the performance of Idi Wanzami (Enoch the Barber).
+It was initially composed by another blind minstrel, Hamza Makaho (Hamza, the blind) from Damagaram.
+Niger Republic, who actually created the genre.
+The song was based on a real barber who lived in Gazawa (probably mispronounced Gagawa in the song), Damagaram.
+He was apparently a superstitious person-with one of his superstitions being his refusal to cut the hair of a blind person because of his belief that doing such will bring bad luck to his business.
+All entreaties to make him cut the hair of Hamza Makaho fell on deaf ears, as he flatly refused to cut the blind minstrel's hair.
+This angered the latter who then composed a zambo (invective) song called "Idi Wanzami" in which he lampooned the barber.
+Hamza Makaho went further and recorded the song for broadcast at Radio Damagaram, and this became a massive hit throughout Niger Republic and neighboring Nigeria.
+The barber's children apparently tried to get the radio station to delete the song, which the station refused to do since the song was already recorded on tapes by listeners.
+Thus Idi Wanzami was based on an already existing song by an earlier minstrel; however Dahiru Daura lengthened it considerably and introduced a series of comedy skits that accompanied the main performance, which became central motifs in all the troupe's performances.
+The choir refrain for this narration is "baya batun imani" (he has no conception of compassion).

-Direba Makaho [The Blind Driver; Driving Blindly]
+Direba Makaho (The Blind Driver/Driving Blindly)

-Direba Makaho [Blind driver/driving blind] was an original composition.
-It was a devastatingly comedic analysis of recklessness of Nigerian drivers who endanger themselves and other road users.
-By ignoring highway codes and careful driving, they are actually driving 'blindly' - thus they are 'blind drivers'.
+Direba Makaho (Blind driver/driving blindly) was an original composition.
+It was a devastatingly comedic analysis of the recklessness of Nigerian drivers who endanger themselves and other road users.
+By ignoring highway codes and careful driving, they are actually driving "blindly"-thus they are "blind drivers."
 The song starts with a narrative by the protagonist of his desire to quit begging after consultation with his choir.
 The craft they decided to enter is long-distance truck driving.
-The faced initial problems however, of getting someone to sponsor them enough to buy a truck.
-The narrative tells how they approached various groups, but were rebuffed.
-They even decided to approach insurance companies because 'su ne su ka gaji asara' [they are used to losing all the time] who eventually sponsored their purchase of a truck.
+They faced initial problems however, of getting someone to sponsor them to buy a truck.
+The narrative tells how they approached various groups but were rebuffed.
+They even decided to approach insurance companies because "su ne su ka gaji asara" (they are used to losing all the time) that eventually sponsored their purchase of a truck.
 The driver then narrated how he took it to the motor park, overloaded with goods and passengers, got dead drunk and drove off at top speed-leading to an accident in which only the driver escaped alive.
-The moral of the narrative is to caution driver on over speeding and overloading, and remaining sober while driving.
-The choir refrain here is 'ba kiliya ba canji' [driving carelessly].
+The moral of the narrative is to caution drivers against excessive speeding and overloading, and remaining sober while driving.
+The choir refrain here is "ba kiliya ba canji" (driving carelessly).